History of auto racing: The first purpose-built racing circuits

+The Circuit de Pau-Ville in France, is the world's first motor racing circuit for automobiles, hosting Semaine de Pau (Week in Pau) in 1901.

 Aspendale Racecourse, in Australia, was the world's first purpose-built motor racing circuit, opening in January 1906.
 The pear shaped track was close to a mile in length, with slightly banked curves and a gravel surface of crushed cement.

 Brooklands, in Surrey, was the first purpose-built 'banked' motor racing venue, opening in June 1907.
 It featured a 4.43 km concrete track with high-speed banked corners.
 Brooklands was also a centre of the aviation industry, with Vickers setting up a factory and aerodrome there during World War I. The racing circuit was closed in 1939 as war-time aircraft production took over.
 Damage done to the track during World War II meant the track never reopened for racing.

 The Milwaukee Mile is the second-oldest motor racing track in the world still in existence, with racing being held there since 1903.
 It was not purposely built for motor racing, however.
 It started as a one-mile (1.6 km) horse-racing track in the 19th century.
 The first closed-circuit automobile race was held on September 7, 1896 at the Narragansett Trotting Park in Cranston, Rhode Island, and was won by an electric car built by the Riker Electric Vehicle Company.